Muscle Strain Overview

 - Ice the muscle area (20 minutes every hour while awake).
 Ice is a very effective anti-inflammatory and pain reliever.
 Small ice packs, such as packages of frozen vegetables or water frozen in foam coffee cups, applied to the area may help decrease inflammation.

-- Compression can be a gently applied with an Ace or other elastic bandage, which can provide both support and decrease swelling.
+- Compression can be gently applied with an Ace or other elastic bandage, which can both provide support and decrease swelling.
 Do not wrap tightly.

 - Elevate the injured area to decrease swelling.
 Prop up a strained leg muscle while sitting, for example.

 - Activities that increase muscle pain or work the affected body part are not recommended until the pain has significantly improved.